 We can choose to go on being ignorant of our pain, looking for someone or something to prove us wrong, or we can take the opportunities that lie in front of us and use them as a time to heal, grow and learn.
 As we heal ourselves we heal the relationships around us.

 To reverse the affects of this inner story and trapped trauma it is important to work through those with a therapist you can trust.
 Talk therapy doesn’t seem to be enough anymore, although helpful to a point.
-Deeper therapies are required including mindfulness and meditation to lower the brain waves to a relaxation state, EMDR, Sound Therapy and alternative relaxations techniques.
+Deeper therapies are required including mindfulness and meditation to lower the brain waves to a relaxation state, EMDR, Reiki Sound Therapy Meditation Trauma Healing are also great therapies.
 Most of these therapies need to be accompanied with guided imagery.
 The most important component is that the client or patient feels safe and comfortable in working through the trauma.